11 of the Best Ski Jackets to Wear This Winter in 2025

 • It’s heavier than some alternatives

-It’s available in sizes S, M, L, XL, and XXL.
+Available sizes: S, M, L, XL, and XXL.

 10. Best for Functionality: Flylow Men’s Roswell Synthetic Ski Jacket